pelican-eggs/eggs/README.md

 If you are submitting PR's try and keep names and titles the same.

+## Please read the HOWTO.md before submitting PRs

+#### Please read the HOWTO.md as it container important information.

 ## Current Game Eggs
 ### GTA
 #### FiveM